richanna/Identity-Events/draft-ietf-secevent-http-push.md

 * Removed bearer token from example delivery request, and removed text explaining it was an example only.
 * Broke delivery method description into separate request/response sections.
 * Added missing blank line ahead of body in example request.
+* Removed unapplicable explanatory text regarding shortening and encoding of URLs in examples.
+* Changed MAY to may in explanation of non-normative line breaks and whitespace in examples.